automation64/container64/README.md

 ## Deployment

+### Requirements

+- Container engine
+  - docker or podman
+- Bash

+### Installation

-Download the image to the local registry:
+Download the target image to the local registry:

 ```shell
 # Using docker: